West Texas Intermediate (WTI) crude oil is the primary benchmark for U.S. oil pricing. It is one of the most actively traded commodities in the world.

 Select a historical basis and projection horizon to see where seasonal patterns suggest Crude Oil (WTI) may be headed.

-Market participants often use seasonal data as one layer of context alongside fundamental supply and demand analysis, technical price levels, and broader portfolio risk considerations.
-Seasonal tendencies can inform expectations about timing and historical probability, but they represent just one input among many.
+Market participants often use seasonal data as one contextual layer alongside fundamental supply-and-demand analysis, technical price levels, and broader portfolio risk considerations.
+Understanding historical tendencies can help frame expectations and timing context, but no single data source should drive decisions in isolation.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.